Matt Mullenweg of WordPress first introduced me to the concept of distributed work a few years back.

 I’m amazed that there were WordPress employees or workers in the Philippines.
 It is, after all, a great company.
 Unlike Google or Facebook however, there is no presence of WordPress in the country.
 (If they somehow decide to operate in the PH, sign me up.)

 I’m inspired of the autonomy and trust given to these employees.
 That requires a lot of maturity on individuals to do one’s work responsibilities knowing no one is looking over your shoulders.
-It requires discipline, a lot of it, to be able to be able to perform and deliver in the age of social media and on demand entertainment.
+It requires discipline, a lot of it, to be able to perform and deliver in the age of social media and on demand entertainment.
 For WordPress to give their employees the benefit of the doubt is inspiring.

 I’m curious thus how or why local companies in the country have not picked up distributed work.
-Strangely, it has been years when many companies have pushed for telecommuting or work from home, particularly in Metro Manila where slow traffic wears down even the most enthusiastic employees.
+Strangely, it has been years when many companies have pushed for telecommuting or work from home, particularly in Metro Manila where slow traffic wears down even the most enthusiastic employee.
 Thus, when the Telecommuting Law was passed last year, it was met with a lot of resistance.
 It wasn’t helpful that the law merely made it optional on the employer to adapt telecommuting policies.

 It thus feeds into one’s curiosity… why?